 NEC MyCalls was installed to ensure Allen and Page had the management solution to provide them with a real-time snapshot of their call capacities.
 Reports are emailed on a daily, weekly and monthly basis, allowing the business to competently handle call volumes within their desired timeframes, increasing productivity and potentially decreasing outlay.

 The MyCall upgrades also allow for encrypted call recording, of value if key details are overlooked during a call, requiring a replay of the conversation.
 MyCalls, along with the primary phone system, is also a scalable solution, providing that all important opportunity for expansion and adoption of new features as they are available.

 In the Comms Room Breakwater wanted to create an organised environment that promoted easy access to the servers and network equipment.
 New cabinets were installed in which to store the servers, minimising the floor space required and simplifying the cabling amongst components.
 The servers were ‘re-patched’ to ensure the network was clean and performing to its optimum capacity.

-The project commenced at close of play on a Friday and was completed, having been fully tested, on the Sunday afternoon.
-Support engineers were deployed on site on Monday morning to ensure help was immediately available should any issues arise.
+The project commenced at close of play on a Friday and was completed, having been fully tested, on a Sunday afternoon.
+Support engineers were deployed on-site on Monday morning to ensure help was immediately available should any issues arise.